-The amount you’re eligible to receive will depend on your income and assets, as well as how many children you support.
-For example, the maximum benefit you can receive if you’re single is around $1,100 per month while if you have dependent children you’ll receive around $1,600 per month.
+The amount you’re eligible to receive depends on your income as well as the size of your family.
+For example, the maximum benefit you can receive if you’re single is around $1,180 per month while if you’re single and have dependent children you’ll receive around $1,600 per month.
 If you and your spouse are both under BC’s disability designation, you could receive just over $2,000 per month.
 (Information current as of May 6, 2020)

 As an added bonus, you’re still allowed to work and earn money while you’re on BC disability assistance.
 Depending on the amount, it shouldn’t affect how much you receive in benefits.

 To apply for BC disability assistance, you’ll need to be at least 18 years old and must be able to prove financial need.
 You’ll also have to show you have a physical impairment that limits your ability to function in day-to-day activities.

 From there, you’ll need to fill out the Persons with Disabilities Designation Application on My Self Serve.

 Can I get a loan on BC disability assistance?

 Many people on BC disability assistance apply for loans to help to tide them over between paycheques.
 In fact, the assistance you get can actually help you qualify for bigger loans because it’s treated as a form of income.
 And the higher your income, the more money lenders are willing to give you.